lgarron/console.log/README.md

 ### Limitations

-- ¹ Arrays, `std::vector`, `std::map`, etc. not supported right now.
+- ¹ Homogeneous arrays and maps only.
 - ² These languages don't support importing file paths.
 You have to modify the import path.
-- ³ Homogeneous arrays and maps only.
+- ³ Homogeneous arrays only.
-- ⁴ Homogeneous arrays only.
-- ⁵ `console.Log` requires a capital `L` in Go.
+- ⁴ `console.Log` requires a capital `L` in Go.

 If you know workarounds for these limitations (however hacky!), let me know.